britok30/v4/README.md

+# v4

+This is my fourth iteration of my website.
+I wanted to leverage Next.js and server side rendering for the Unsplash API.
+I updated it to use Next.js, React, Tailwind for styling, and TypeScript for type saefty.
+Below are the instructions to set it up locally.
+Hope you enjoy!

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).